MPOcanes/MPO624-2018/README.md

 ### Software Installs:
 1. GitHub

-* consider installing the desktop client https ://desktop.github.com/
+* consider installing the desktop client https://desktop.github.com/
 * make an account on github.com (the desktop client will prompt you on launch, or you can go directly).
     * Consider browsing the Guides at https://guides.github.com/
         - Perhaps make yourself a simple web page at GitHub Pages